Controversial Grammy wins — and how they’ve aged - NewsBreak

 Kanye West famously interrupted Taylor Swift’s Video Music Awards speech in 2009.
 Perhaps he was inspired by another rapper back in 2004.

 When the alternative rock band Evanescence won for Best New Artist and began their speech, 50 Cent, who had also been nominated for the award, jumped on stage and paraded around the band before making his way back to his seat.
 Evanescence singer Amy Lee took it in stride, joking about it.
-Today, it’s still considered an oversight that 50 Cent lost, considering he was nominated for five awards that night — and didn’t win any.Dolly Parton bows out of Rock & Roll Hall of Fame consideration
+Today, it’s still considered an oversight that 50 Cent lost, considering he was nominated for five awards that night — and didn’t win any.Hope Solo arrested on DWI, child abuse charges

 Maroon 5 and Ray Charles beat Kanye West